BinadaPasandul/LibrarySystem/README.md

 🔥 Extra Feature

-🎉 Implemented JWT Authentication with UI lock (Not required by assignment but adds professional quality).
+🎉 Implemented JWT Authentication with UI lock.

 ✔ License

 This project is created as part of a software engineering internship assignment.
-Usage is allowed for educational purposes only.